microlinkhq/browserless/README.md

 ### .pdf(url, [opts], [cb])

+It generates the PDF version of a website behing an URL.

-`opts` provided are passed to [page.goto](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagegotourl-options).
+`opts` provided are passed to [page.pdf](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagepdfoptions).

+It returns an [tmpStream](https://github.com/Kikobeats/create-temp-file2#create-temp-file2), with `path` where the temporal file live and `cleanup`/`cleanupSync` methods for clean the temporal file.

+If you want to customize where tmpStream live, pass [opts.tmpOptions](https://github.com/Kikobeats/create-temp-file2#createtempfileoptions).

 Additionally, you can setup:

-### media
+#### media

+Changes the CSS media type of the page using [page.emulateMedia](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pageemulatemediamediatype).

+#### device

+Providing a valid [deviceDescriptor](https://github.com/GoogleChrome/puppeteer/blob/master/DeviceDescriptors.js) object.

+The device will be used to recover and setup `userAgent` and `viewport`.

+#### userAgent

+It will setup User Agent using [page.setUserAgent](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagesetuseragentuseragent) method.

+#### viewport

-Providing a valid [page.emulateMedia](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pageemulatemediamediatype) value.
-Default is `'screen'`.
+Providing a valid [page.setViewport](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagesetviewportviewport) object.

 ### .screenshot(url, [opts], [cb])